cod3licious/evolvemb/README.md

 The following steps need to be executed to explore diachronic embeddings created from your own dataset in a local dash web app with interactive graphics.
 See `data/nytimes_dataset_excerpt.txt` for a preview of how the full `nytimes_dataset.txt` file, that is used in the examples, looks like.

-1. [Optional (but advised)] **Finetune Transformer Model**: especially if your data is very different from any of the available pre-trained HuggingFace models, consider fine tuning a related model checkpoint on your dataset.
+1. [Optional (but advised)] **Fine-tune Transformer Model**: especially if your data is very different from any of the available pre-trained HuggingFace models, consider fine tuning a related model checkpoint on your dataset.
 The `finetune_huggingface.ipynb` notebook contains code for how we did this on our NYTimes dataset.

 2. **Dataset Preparation & Computation of Continuously Evolving Embedding Snapshots**: see `nytimes_diachronic.ipynb` for an example of how to do this.
 The embedding snapshots can be computed with the function `compute_emb_snapshots` from `evolvemb`.
 The function requires as input:
     - `sentences`: a list of sentences, where a sentence is represented as a list of words (possibly preprocessed, i.e., strings will be passed as is to the transformer model).
 The sentences have to be in chronological order (i.e., oldest first), corresponding to the dates (see below).
     - `dates`: a list of dates (as strings) of the same length as `sentences`, i.e., each date corresponds to the respective sentence in the previous list.
 The date strings should be written in a format that can easily be compared, e.g., `'%Y-%m-%d'` (-> `'2021-02-16'`).
+If your dataset is in the same format as our original dataset (see `data/nytimes_dataset_excerpt.txt` for and example in this format), then you can also use the function `load_diachronic_dataset` to read in your data and generate the `sentences` and `dates` lists.
     - `snapshots`: a list of strings with dates after which the snapshot should be saved; in the same format as the strings in `dates`.
 For example, `snapshots=['2020-01-31', '2020-02-31', '2020-03-31']` will result in 3 embedding snapshots that are saved at the end of each of Jan/Feb/Mar 2020.
 It doesn't matter that the snapshots contain impossible dates, e.g., the snapshot for `'2020-02-31'` is simply taken before the first sentence with the date `'2020-03-01'` is processed.
     - `local_emb_name`: this will be passed as the checkpoint name to the transformer model.
 By default, random embeddings are used, which can be helpful to quickly test your code without applying the transformer to all your sentences.